Shilo/CrowBot/README.md

 # CrowBot
 An IRC bot, code-named CrowBot, to track Crowfall's Kickstarter and official website.
 The bot(s) may be used to track other Kickstarters, if the code is moderately modified.
-Code is Written in Node.js.<br/>
+Code is written in Node.js.<br/>

 ##Crowfall
 * http://www.crowfall.com